pylomatic/monkeywork/README.md

 ```

 Options are:
-- f | force selected direcotry and delete all contents in set directory
+-f | force selected direcotry and delete all contents in set directory

 ## Installation